History of the NFL championship: NFL championships by franchise

 In the sortable table below, teams are ordered first by number of wins, then by number of appearances, then by year of first championship won, and finally by year of first appearance.
-Does not include the AFL or NFL championships won during the same seasons as the AFL–NFL Super Bowl championships before the 1970 AFL–NFL merger.
-Does not include AFL titles won from 1960–1965 or AAFC titles won from 1946–1949.
 Does not include folded NFL teams with zero "Appearances/Top 2 Finishes."
 In the "Seasons" column, bold years indicate NFL championships won.

 List of various league/world championship game systems

 Undefeated regular seasons and "perfect seasons" in professional football

 (*) Since the NFL did not count tied games in league standings until 1972, these seasons were considered to be "perfect" at the time they finished; further, these teams had no incentive to avoid tied games in order to maintain a "perfect" season.
 Thus, the accuracy of calling these seasons "imperfect" is still disputed.